Christmas Island Phosphate Co.'s Railway: Locomotives

 Forty steam and internal-combustion locomotives were used on the island.
-These were imported from Australia, Canada, Germany, the United Kingdom and the USA including three 70 ton geared Shay locomotives, a type of locomotive predominantly used within the USA.
+These were imported from Australia, Canada, Germany, the United Kingdom and the US including three 70 ton geared Shay locomotives, a type of locomotive predominantly used within the US.
 According to the time table, the Shay locomotives needed 2 hours per trip, requiring 20–30 minutes on each journey for refuelling with wood and water.
 They hauled normally 16 steel hopper wagons of 15 tons tare and 22 tons load each, i.e. an average load of approximately 600 tons behind the tender.

 On the standard gauge lines were seven steam locomotives, from Lima Locomotive Works, Peckett and Sons and Robert Stephenson and Hawthorns in use.
 Additionally ten standard gauge internal combustion locomotives from Orenstein and Koppel, Whitcomb, Canadian Locomotive Company and General Electric were used.